 Actual “shovel in the ground” costs amount to $75 million, according to the Sagamore application.
 They include such tangential items as installing a litter-cleaning water wheel on the Gwynns Falls ($1,020,000) and relighting the Hanover Street Bridge for dramatic effect ($1,134,000).

-In all, Plank’s company will pay less than $1 for every $7 paid by TIF bonds.
+In all, Plank’s company will pay less than $1 for every $7 paid by TIF bonds for shovel-in-the-ground costs.

 Because of the extremely high level of bond funding, Port Covington will run a deficit of $292 million during its first 18 years of construction before the tax base will produce enough revenues to support the bonds.